MedLVR: Latent Visual Reasoning for Reliable Medical Visual Question Answering: Introduction

 \section{Introduction}

-Vision--language models (VLMs) have achieved impressive results on natural-image tasks, such as visual question answering and multimodal dialogue \cite{radford2021learning,li2023blip,liu2023visual}.
-However, applying these models to medical imaging remains challenging \cite{fu2024blink,tong2024eyes}, as clinical decisions often depend on a very small number of subtle and highly localized visual cues \cite{bigverdi2025perception}.
-Most existing medical VLMs encode the image only once as context \cite{team2024chameleon,li2024llava,bai2025qwen2,wang2025internvl3} and subsequently rely primarily on autoregressive text generation for reasoning \cite{liu2023visual}.
-As a result, the reasoning process can gradually drift toward language priors and away from diagnostically relevant visual evidence, producing conclusions that appear fluent but remain weakly grounded in the image \cite{huang2024opera,zhang2024visually,geiping2025scaling}.
+Vision--language models (VLMs) have achieved impressive results on natural-image tasks, including visual question answering and multimodal dialogue \cite{radford2021learning,li2023blip,liu2023visual}.
+However, directly extending this paradigm to medical imaging remains challenging \cite{fu2024blink,tong2024eyes}.
+Medical visual question answering often depends on a small number of subtle and highly localized visual cues \cite{bigverdi2025perception}, whose diagnostic significance may not be fully determined when the image is first encoded.
+A local visual pattern may initially appear ambiguous and become clinically meaningful only after being interpreted in relation to the question and the surrounding image context.
+Medical visual reasoning therefore requires more than extracting visual features once; question-relevant information may need to remain available and be progressively refined as inference unfolds.

-Recent methods for strengthening the coupling between visual cues and reasoning largely fall into two paradigms \cite{zhang2023multimodal,shao2024visual,su2025openthinkimg}. ``Thinking about Images'' improves text-space reasoning, for example by eliciting or distilling CoT-style traces via supervised fine-tuning (SFT), so that answers better align with the visual input \cite{shao2024visual,xu2025llava}.
-However, because it still reasons over textual descriptions of image content rather than directly over visual semantics, generation can drift toward language-prior shortcuts and produce explanations that are weakly grounded in the image \cite{tong2024eyes,huang2024opera}. ``Thinking with Images'' instead re-examines visual cues through external perception operations such as zooming, cropping, or tool calls, and feeds the resulting views back into the model \cite{wang2025monet,lu2026medvistagym,chen2025think,zhang2025chain,su2025openthinkimg,fu2025refocus,suris2023vipergpt}.
-This often comes with substantial overhead, requiring extra components and repeated perception--generation loops, while the revisited views may still fail to consistently constrain decoding.

-These observations point to a structural mismatch in current medical VLMs: although visual and textual tokens are embedded into a shared semantic space, intermediate reasoning is still realized primarily through text-space decoding \cite{moor2023med,singhal2025toward}.
-As a result, the influence of visual cues is typically mediated by static context, without an explicit mechanism to maintain and update grounding constraints as decoding unfolds \cite{wu2025towards,chen2024chexagent}.
-This raises a natural question: can medical reasoning be supported by representations beyond discrete text tokens?
-Recent studies suggest that intermediate reasoning can also be carried out in a continuous latent space \cite{hao2024training,cheng2024compressed,shen2025codi}.
-In this view, the model alternates between language decoding and latent updates, using latent states as an internal substrate to preserve and refresh grounding constraints throughout generation, rather than relying on textual tokens alone \cite{li2025latent,wang2025monet}.